chainer/chainer-chemistry/examples/own_dataset/README.md

 # Example of using your own dataset

-This example shows how to train your own dataset stored in CSV format.
+This example shows how to train models with your own dataset stored in CSV format.

-This example is for regression task using `Regressor`.
+We will solve a regression task with [`Regressor`](http://chainer-chemistry.readthedocs.io/en/stable/generated/chainer_chemistry.models.Regressor.html#chainer_chemistry.models.Regressor).
-For the classification task, please refer `tox21` example for how to make a model using `Classifier`.
+For a classification setting that makes use of [`Classifier`](http://chainer-chemistry.readthedocs.io/en/stable/generated/chainer_chemistry.models.Classifier.html#chainer_chemistry.models.Classifier), please refer to the tox21 example.

 ## Usage
 ```